github/opensource.guide/CONTRIBUTING.md

 # Contributing to Open Source Guides

-Thank you for checking out the Open Source Guides!
+Thanks for checking out the Open Source Guides!
 We're excited to hear and learn from you.
 Your experiences will benefit others who read and use these guides.

 We've put together the following guidelines to help you figure out where you can best be helpful.